ospalh/anki-addons/pages/More audio cards.md

 <div>{{Back}}</div>
 </code></pre></blockquote>

+Next, to get rid of the generic “Card n” name, click on the “More” button at the bottom and select “Rename”.
+In the dialog, pick a descriptive name.

 The `{{#Audio}}`/`{{/Audio}}` pair in the front template means we will only get this card for notes where we have already downloaded something.
 In this simple case, this pair is not necessary, but when